Creating Functions

 Writing functions from scratch

 It has come to our attention that the data about inflammation that we’ve been analysing contains some systematic errors.
-The measurements were made using the incorrect scale, with inflammation recorded in Arbitrary Inflammation Units (AIU) rather than the scientific standard International Inflmmation Units (IIU).
-Luckily there is a handy formula which can be used for converting measurements in AIU to IIU, but it involves some hard to remember constants:
+The measurements were made using the incorrect scale, with inflammation recorded in units of Swellocity (swell) rather than the scientific standard units of Inflammatons (inf).
+Luckily there is a handy formula which can be used for converting measurements in Swellocity to Inflammatons, but it involves some hard to remember constants:

 MATLAB